IvailoStoianov/NeuralCord/discord-bot/TESTING.md

 Suggestions: [Your ideas for improvement]
 ```

-Thank you for helping test the Character.AI Discord Bot!
+Thank you for helping test Neural Cord!